 - 1. In this first game, the octopus has a fair coin, with a red fish on one side, and a blue fish on the other.
 To play, the octopus flips the coin if it comes up red, you win 1 sand dollar, and if it comes up blue, you win 2 sand dollars.
 What is the fair price of a ticket for this game? - 2.
 Next, we'll change it up a bit.
 Suppose the octopus still has a fair coin, with a red fish on one side, and a blue fish on the other.
 However, this time you have to choose a color before the flip.
 If it comes up red AND you chose red, you win 1 sand dollar.
 If it comes up blue AND you chose blue, you win 2 sand dollars.
 If you chose the wrong color, you don't win a prize.
 Is one of the colors a better bet?
 What's a fair price for a ticket? - 3.
-Next game!
-This time the octopus has 3 tokens, equal in shape/weight/feel/etc. You can only tell them apart by looking at them.
-Suppose two of the tokens have sea snake stickers on them, and one has a sea lion sticker.
+For the next game, the octopus has 3 tokens, equal in shape/weight/feel/etc. You can only tell them apart by looking at them.
+Suppose two of the tokens have moray eel stickers on them, and one has a sea lion sticker.
 The octopus puts all three tokens into his top hat.
-Then you choose an animal and draw one token without looking.
+Then you 1) choose an animal and 2) draw one token without looking.
 If there's a match, you win!
-The prizes are 4 sand dollars for a sea lion and 2 sand dollars for a sea snake.
-Is it better to choose sea lion or sea snake?
+The prizes are 4 sand dollars for a sea lion and 2 sand dollars for a moray eel.
+Is it better to choose sea lion or moray eel?
 What's the fair price for a ticket? - 4.
-Next game!
 The octopus has a fair 4-sided die (what shape is that?) one side has a penguin, one side has a green turtle, one side has a pink anemone, and one side has a tiger shark.
 The octopus rolls the die.
 No matter what, you win a prize!
-The prize values are as follows: Animal Number of sand dollars you win dollars, is the game more likely to be profitable for the octopus, or for you?
-If you could afford to play 1000 times in a row, would you do it?
-(Assume you love sand dollars very much.)
+The prize values are as follows: